JUSTRUDYan/JUSTRUDYan/README.md

 ////

 But seriously I'm 13 yo, I started coding when I was 10, it was python, but quickly finished it, because I got bored.
 After 3 years I went to an academy that gave me a love for .cpp. (but that love ends very quickly when my code doesn't run) Also in academy i'm studying cyber security, and i like that too.

 ////

-If you want to talk with me about smth (pls don't do this if you don't want to hear my english) My Discord LUCIK#2486
+If you want to talk to me about smth (pls don't do this if you don't want to hear my english) My Discord LUCIK#2486

 ////